rankutah/blog/sites/rank-utah/content/pricing.md

   faq:
     enabled: true
     items:
-      - question: "What does Local SEO mean?"
+      - question: "What does Local Marketing mean?"
-        answer: "Local SEO (search engine optimization) means showing up online when people search for your services or products in your local area."
+        answer: "Local marketing helps you get more calls and messages from nearby customers.
+It includes keyword research and content alignment, Google Business Profile work, Apple Maps/Bing Places, 100+ directory listings, and reporting."
+      - question: "Is SEO included in Website Design?"
+        answer: "Yes.
+Website Design includes foundational technical SEO and on-page SEO so your site is search-ready (clean structure, titles/descriptions, headings, internal links, fast pages, and mobile-friendly layout).
+Local Marketing is the monthly service for Google Business Profile work, Maps visibility, listings, and reporting."
       - question: "Can I change plans later?"
         answer: "Yes.
 Plans can be changed at any time.
 The next invoice adjusts and services continue without interruption."
       - question: "What happens if I cancel?"